RubensZimbres/GAN-Project-2018/README.md

 # Deep Convolutional GAN in Tensorflow - Linux Shell

-DCGAN to be run via Linux shell command
+My project on DCGANs to be run via Linux shell command

 Instructions: